-Posted by Cathryn Brooks 1382 Days Ago
+Posted by Cathryn Brooks Over 1 Year Ago

 Resources are essential to health and healing.
 Resources can be defined as anything that supports health.
 All healing occurs in relationship to the amount of resources that we can bring to bear in a given situation and, as we begin to connect with a client as therapists, our first priority is often to establish someone’s ability to find their resources and in addition, whether they can manifest present time, embodied awareness of those resources.

 It is very different treating someone who is in a stable, happy family/relationship environment, has a strong network of friends, is fulfilled in their work, is able to express creativity, likes where they live, has a relationship with the natural environment and has a strong sense of their body, from someone who is isolated, feels unsafe, is disconnected from their body, has little or no contact with the natural world and has very little stability.

 Resources are very personal, and are a mixture of external events or object and internal beliefs or frameworks.
 They tend to generate body sensations of ease, calm, warmth, space and stillness.
 There is an inner sense of being alright, strength, hope, vitality and safety when we are in a relationship with our resources.